portier/public-infra/server-config/README.md

  - Create `/private/webhook-secret.txt` containing a random secret (something like `pwgen -s 64`) used to protect the webhook calls for continuous deployment.

-These are added as secrets to the `portier-broker` and `demo-rp` repositories and used to call the webhook from GitHub actions.
+ - Setup the GitHub secret `DEPLOY_WEBHOOK_SECRET` for the `portier-broker` and `demo-rp` repositories, with the same contents as `webhook-secret.txt`.

+ - Create `/private/autotest-secret.txt` containing a random secret (something like `pwgen -s 64`) used to protect the Postmark inbound webhook, used for automated testing.

+ - Setup the Postmark inbound webhook to post to `https://server.portier.io/autotest/<secret>`, where `<secret>` is the contents of `autotest-secret.txt`.

  - Run `nixos-rebuild boot --upgrade` to build the configuration and apply it on next startup.
 (We can't apply it immediately, because we switch from